salesforce/base-components-recipes/README.md

 If you get an error "You do not have access to the [ScratchOrgInfo] object", make sure you have enabled your org as a Dev Hub org.
 See [Enable Dev Hub in Your Org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm).
 Alternatively, sign up for a Dev Hub org at https://developer.salesforce.com/promotions/orgs/dx-signup.

-5. Push the recipes to your scratch org.
+5. Push the base-components-recipes code to your scratch org.

 ```bash
 sfdx force:source:push